 14.1 Any looked after young people who apply will be given support and made an offer provided they meet or have the potential to meet the entrance requirements for the programme.
 Their applications will be handled according the Protocol for the Support of Looked After Young People attached at Appendix B.

 15.1 All applicants for programmes are asked to declare whether they have any relevant criminal convictions.
 When considering such applicants it is important to bear in mind the policy to give all applicants who have the potential to benefit from the education an offer of a place.
 It is, however, important that this policy is undertaken without prejudice to the safety and well-being of other members of the University community.
 To this end all applicants who declare a conviction will be asked to provide details of it in writing.
-This will be considered by the Registrar (or nominee) and/or a Pro Vice-Chancellor who will take into account the severity of the offence.
+This will be considered by the Head of Admissions (or nominee) who will take into account the severity of the offence.
 Where the offence is of a serious nature (i.e. there was a custodial sentence) more information may be required before a final decision is made.

 15.2 Applicants for Initial Teacher Training programmes or those programmes where there is contact with children or vulnerable adults are required to undertake a Disclosure and Barring Service check.
 Where they have convictions, they are considered by the above process but in consultation with the Programme Director.